 Recent Notable Matters

-New York City Business Integrity Commission (BIC) — appointed by the BIC to audit a large waste hauling firm to prevent organized crime involvement and to ensure compliance with the New York State Minority MWBE laws.
-The monitorship included analysis of thousands of documents and emails, numerous interviews, forensic accounting reviews of the company*
+New York City Business Integrity Commission (BIC) — Appointed by the BIC to audit a large waste hauling firm to prevent organized crime involvement and to ensure compliance with the New York State Minority MWBE laws.
+The monitorship included analysis of thousands of documents and emails, numerous interviews, and forensic accounting reviews of the company.*

 Board of Trustees of the Queens Borough Public Library — conducted an internal investigation into a whistleblower complaint related to the Board of Trustees of the Queens Borough Public Library*

 National Football League (NFL) — selected by the NFL to arbitrate the appeal over the discipline given to Baltimore Ravens running back Ray Rice, who faced accusations of domestic violence*

 City University of New York (CUNY) — conducted investigations into allegations of antisemitism on CUNY campuses for the chancellor of CUNY together with Partner Paul Shechtman

 * Work completed prior to Bracewell